-Until recently, online poker was legal in the United States.
+Until recently, poker online was legal in the United States.
 However, a few years ago, the UIGEA made it illegal for US banks to process payments to offshore online poker sites.
 Despite these challenges, however, some sites continued to accept players from the U.S. and eventually found ways around the law.
 Despite the obstacles, online poker continued to grow until April 15, 2011.

 In the US, there are only a handful of regulated online poker markets.
 Currently, Delaware and Nevada have joined those states, and New Jersey will soon follow.
 This will allow full liquidity sharing among these markets by May 1, 2018.